 (b) A three minute warm up shall be set and run on the score clock at the beginning of each game.

-(e) All regular season and playoff games will consist of 3 stop time periods (10 - 10 -12) and possibly subject to a curfew time.
+(e) All regular season and playoff games will consist of three stop time periods (10 - 10 -12) and possibly subject to a curfew time.

 (b) Each Association controls access for their teams to input scores.
-They will also decide if this will be controlled by their House League Rep or designate.
+They will also decide if their House League Rep will control this or designate.
 However, it is the responsibility of the Home team to have the game report filed in a timely manner.

 (c) All regular season scoring discrepancies must be reported before confirming the game report online.
 A copy of the game sheet(s) are required to prove accurate scores for all disputes.

 (f) All playoff scoring discrepancies must be reported to your Associations Representative (or designated scoring submitter) before confirming the game report online.
 A copy of the game sheet(s) are required to prove accurate scores for all disputes.